sonic2kk/steamtinkerlaunch/README.md

 so you just have to enable `RUNSBSVR=1` in `STLCFGDIR/gamecfgs/35720.conf` and everything else is configured automatically.

 I added some initial preconfigured sbs tweak configs into this project.
-For now just copy them into your `STLCFGDIR/sbs/` directory if you want to use them.
+For now just copy them into your `SBSTWEAKDIR` directory if you want to use them. user sbs-tweak-files in `SBSTWEAKDIR` override global ones in `GLOBALSBSTWEAKDIR`

 some gamewindows are causing trouble with vr-video-player (f.e. reproducable with `Giana Sisters 2D (350770)`).
 I try to exit the SBSVR routines as graceful as possible, keeping the game open.